TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TSFE/Index.rst

 It used to be possible to get the base URL configuration (from TypoScript :typoscript:`config.baseURL`) with the :php:`TSFE` :php:`baseURL` property.
-The property is now protected and deprecated since TYPO3 v12.
+The property will be deprecated in TYPO3 v12.
 Already in earlier version, site configuration should be used to get the base URL of the current site.

 .. code-block:: php

-    // !!! deprecated
+    // !!! will be deprecated
     $GLOBALS['TSFE']->baseURL

 .. code-block:: php